One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Read Next: Best Places to See Cherry Blossoms in New York City

-Day 3 of 7 Days in New York: Downtown & Midtown Manhattan (Purple Pins)
+Day 3 in NYC: Downtown & Midtown Manhattan

 <